Timalexanderandersson/Rock-Paper-Scissors-Game/README.md

   ![loser](assets/images/youlooose.PNG)

-  * If you lose the text (Sorry you lose!) appears.
+  * If you lose (Sorry you lose!) appears.
 Play again Button for restart the game also appears.
   -  3 points for Computer and you lose.

   ![buttons](<assets/images/buttons in game.PNG>)

-  * This shows the alternative options of buttons for the game like Rock, Paper, Scissors.
+  * This shows the alternative options of buttons for the game Rock, Paper, Scissors.

   ![scoreshere](assets/images/scorehere.PNG)